Hippodoodle/genre-bot-project/README.md

         - This diss: using image classification cnn model on spectrograms to classify song genre
         - Use ResNet, chop off the final layer of pre-trained model, and retrain the classification top layer -> Transfer learning
-        - Tutorials lookup: transfer learning on resnet
+        - Tutorials lookup: transfer learning on resnet 17/01/2023 Eleventh Supervisor Meeting
+    - Notes:
+        - Have a look at F1 score for confusion matrix metric
+        - F1 looks at rate of false positives and false negatives
+        - First look at accuracy, but definitely use F1 score for analysis
+        - Number of final outputs does matter, make sure code changes final layer to have 3 classes
+        - Store results in a csv file, that way can be imported into exel easily

 ***